ned14/outcome/doc/md/05-advanced.md

 simple library.
 However "full fat" monadic functional programming is also provided using a very clean and powerful API, albeit at a fair cost to compile times.

-\subsection functional Functional programming extensions (optional)
+\section functional Functional programming extensions (optional)

 \note All code in this section can be enabled by defining `BOOST_OUTCOME_ENABLE_OPERATORS`.
 By default only `next()` is available.
 This prevents you writing code which impacts build times.